equational-media/resizable-react-containers/README.md

 This example uses React CSS components to style the content stages (ex. background color).
 However, no reason it couldn't be done directly in CSS.

-Thanks to [https://github.com/1milligram/html-dom/blob/master/public/demo/create-resizable-split-views/index.html/] (https://github.com/1milligram/html-dom/blob/master/public/demo/create-resizable-split-views/index.html/) for the inspiration regarding the geometric resizing logic.
+Thanks to https://github.com/1milligram/html-dom/blob/master/public/demo/create-resizable-split-views/index.html/ for the inspiration regarding the geometric resizing logic.

-To insall, use `npx create-react-app` or `yarn create` (as described here] (https://create-react-app.dev/docs/getting-started/).
+To insall, use `npx create-react-app` or `yarn create` [as described here](https://create-react-app.dev/docs/getting-started/).
 Then replace what's in the `src` directory with the files from this repository.